International Congress: Livelihood 2013 Sustainable livelihood in the tropical drylands

 - Jozef (Seppe) Deckers, KU Leuven (University of Leuven), Belgium

-- Dr. Kindeya Gebrehiwot, Vice-President Mekelle University, Ethiopia
+- Dr. Kindeya Gebrehiwot, President Mekelle University, Ethiopia

 - Prof. Mitiku Haile, Ambassador from Ethiopia to UNESCO, Paris, France